Booking your flight

 - Refer to our ‘maximum dimensions’ table below.
-If your mobility aid is greater than the size restrictions specified (in either a folded or unfolded state), we will be unable to carry the item.
+If your mobility aid is greater than the size restrictions specified (in either a folded or unfolded state), we may be unable to carry the item.

 - All electric mobility aids must travel in an upright position.

 - Electric mobility aids must travel in the ‘free wheel’ mode.

 If your mobility aid does not fit within these allowable dimensions (after being adjusted or disassembled) you will have to travel with an alternative mobility aid (such as a manual wheelchair) that fits within the above dimensions.

 Dependent on port specific capabilities,we may only be able to provide assistance in certain circumstances.
 The following mobility assistance equipment is available when travelling with us, provided that it has been previously arranged at the time of booking:

 - Aisle wheelchairs (boarding/disembarking aircraft)